itsmichaelbtw/urbex/README.md

 const requestPipeline = new PipelineExecutor<RequestExecutor>((config) => {
   // Do something with the request configuration return Promise.resolve(config)

-})
+  // return Promise.reject(new Error("Something went wrong in the request pipeline")) })

 const responsePipeline = new PipelineExecutor<ResponseExecutor>((config) => {
   // Do something with the response configuration return Promise.resolve(config)

-})
+  // return Promise.reject(new Error("Something went wrong in the resposne pipeline")) })

 // both pipelines are executed AFTER the default pipelines